Up until recently, conventional wisdom dictated that drinking at work probably wasn’t a winning strategy.

 Recruitment and Retention

 As noted above, Silicon Valley startup cultures have created an expectation of a “fun” office environment.
-In house kegerators, happy hours, and beer pong tournaments are becoming more rule than exception in competitive industries.
+In house kegerators, happy hours, virtual alcohol tastings, beer pong tournaments are becoming more rule than exception in competitive industries.

 Millennial employees especially expect an office culture that allows them to be their true selves at work.
 They reject the idea that they must adopt a “work self” separate and distinct from their actual personality.
 And if that means throwing back a few cold ones now and then at their desk, they believe that they should be allowed to do so.